ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

         -   Java disables assertions by default.
     -   Assertions are used to define assumptions about the program state so that the runtime can verify them.
     -   Recommended that assertions be used liberally in the code.
+    -   `assertEquals` is a JUnit method and only used in test classes.
 -   **Logging** is the deliberate recording of certain information during a program execution for future reference.
 -   **Defensive programming** is proactively eliminating any room for things to go wrong.
     -   Enforcing compulsory associations